OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ### Advantages of the status quo for Apple

-> "Apple gains a lot by slow-walking progressive web apps on the iPhone"
+> Apple gains a lot by slow-walking progressive web apps on the iPhone
 > <cite>[Russell Brandom - The Verge](https://www.theverge.com/2021/5/27/22454959/epic-apple-trial-recap-video-tim-cook-xbox-playstation-business#:~:text=APPLE%20GAINS%20A%20LOT%20BY%20SLOW-WALKING%20PROGRESSIVE%20WEB%20APPS%20ON%20THE%20IPHONE)</cite>

 Businesses that want to have applications on Apple mobile devices are forced to develop Apple native applications, which provides the following advantages to Apple: